City of Oxford

 52 Dearmanville Road

 This station houses one Pumper Truck.
 Station 5 is an unmanned volunteer station.
-This station is also the newest location for one of Oxford's Storm Shelters that can help during bad weather conditions.
+This station is a location for one of Oxford's Storm Shelters that can help during bad weather conditions.

 LYNN ELLIOT FIRE STATION/TRAINING CENTER #6

-For more information on the high school program contact Battalion Chief Kyle McCoy
+For more information on the high school program, contact Battalion Chief Kyle Macoy or Captain Brandon Slick.

 Forms